marijnh/Eloquent-JavaScript/20_node.md

 Since the `npm` program is a piece of software that talks to an open system—the package registry—there is nothing unique about what it does.
-Another program, `yarn`, which can be installed from the NPM registry, fills the same role `npm` using a somewhat different interface and installation strategy.
+Another program, `yarn`, which can be installed from the NPM registry, fills the same role as `npm` using a somewhat different interface and installation strategy.

 This book won't delve further into the details of ((NPM)) usage.
 Refer